kubernetes/website/docs/user-guide/replication-controller/index.md

 ### DaemonSet

 Use a [`DaemonSet`](/docs/admin/daemons/) instead of a replication controller for pods that provide a machine-level function, such as machine monitoring or machine logging.
-These pods have a lifetime is tied to machine lifetime: the pod needs to be running on the machine before other pods start, and are safe to terminate when the machine is otherwise ready to be rebooted/shutdown.
+These pods have a lifetime that is tied to a machine lifetime: the pod needs to be running on the machine before other pods start, and are safe to terminate when the machine is otherwise ready to be rebooted/shutdown.

 ## For more information